ilopez-apcsa/APCSA.SupplyChain.Project/README.md

 ## Introduction
 Welcome to the Pacific Northwest Food Bank (PNWFB).
 We are super glad you are here!

-We provide a incredibly important resource to the community, and our donors/supporters have high expectations to make sure their monies are well used.
+We provide a incredibly important resource to the community, and our supporters have high expectations to make sure their donations are well used.

 But we have a problem.
 Our inventory management software cannot give us proper reports/tools to help us plan the needs we have for the area.